LAST REVIEWED Aug 11 2021 8 MIN READ

-If you’re investing for retirement, you’ll likely find yourself contemplating between robo-advisor and traditional investment services.
+If you’re investing for retirement, you may find yourself contemplating between modern providers and traditional investment services.
+Many modern 401(k) providers use robo-advisor technology to automate portfolio management.
 Below is a comprehensive guide that can help you determine if robot investment is the right option for you.

 Also known as an automated financial advisor, a robo-advisor is an investment management service that uses computer algorithms to help you build a portfolio and manage your assets according to your goals and risk tolerance.
 Since it relies on software instead of a human advisor to manage your portfolio, robot investment is more cost-effective and can lead to higher long-term returns.